Table Shape and Granularity

 'High risk vermin infestation [ date violation corrected: 12/15/2017 ]'

-In summary, we have found that these three tables have different granularities.
+In brief, we have found that the three food safety tables have different granularities.
+Since we have identified primary and foreign keys for them, we can potentially join these tables.
 If we are interested in studying inspections, we can join the violations and inspections together using the business ID and inspection date.
-This would let us find the number of violations that happened in each inspection.
+This would let us connect the number of violations found during an inspection to the inspection score.

-We can also reduce the inspection table by selecting the most recent inspection for each restaurant.
-This reduced data table essentially has a granularity of restaurant, which may be useful for a restaurant-based analysis.
-These kinds of actions reshape the data table, transform columns, and create new columns.
-We’ll cover these operations in Chapter 9.
+We can also reduce the inspection table to one per restaurant by selecting the most recent inspection for each restaurant.
+This reduced data table essentially has a granularity of restaurant and may be useful for a restaurant-based analysis.
+In Chapter 9, we cover these kinds of actions that reshape a data table, transform columns, and create new columns.

 We conclude this section with a look at the shape and granularity of the DAWN survey data.

 As noted earlier in this chapter, the DAWN file has fixed-width formatting, and we need to rely on a codebook to find out where the fields are.
-For example, a snippet of the codebook in Figure 8.2 tells us that age appears in positions 34 and 35 in the row, and it is categorized into 11 age groups, 1 stands for 5 and under, 2 for 6 to 11, …, and 11 for 65 and older.
-Also, -8 represents a missing value.
+As an example, a snippet of the codebook in Figure 8.2 tells us that age appears in positions 34 and 35 in a row, and it is categorized into 11 age groups: 1 stands for age 5 and under, 2 for ages 6 to 11, …, and 11 for ages 65 and older.
+Also,–8 represents a missing value.

-Earlier, we determined the file contains 200 thousand lines and over 280 million characters so, on average, there are about 1200 characters per line.
-This might be why they used a fixed-width file rather than a CSV file; the file would be much larger if there was a comma between every field!
+Earlier, we determined that the file contains 200,000 lines and over 280 million characters, so on average, there are about 1,200 characters per line.
+This might be why they used a fixed-width rather than a CSV format.
+Think how much larger the file would be if there was a comma between every field!

 colspecs = [(0,6), (14,29), (33,35), (35, 37), (37, 39), (1213, 1214)]